 - The Community Room: When used as one room, the community room has approximately 1500 square feet of floor space.
 When used as separate meeting rooms, the room capacities are as follows:

-- The Computer Classroom: The computer classroom has (20) twenty student stations, an instructor’s station, a color printer, a projector and a projection screen.
+- The Computer Classroom: The computer classroom has (14) fourteen student stations, an instructor’s station, a color printer, a projector and a projection screen.
 Additional stations are also available for seating with a laptop or other portable device.

 The following fees are charged in 4 hour increments and include 7% sales tax:

 - Auditorium 1: $21.40